hipe/tmx/lib/skylab/headless/doc/issues/089-the-CLI-client-narrative.md

 # the CLI client narrative :[#089]

+# about this document

+this document is largely historical. do not start new projects with this CLI. at the time of this writing the current "leader" for CLI is in [br]. when we say "historical" we mean it - this document contains early glints of ideas that came to more fruition later, so it's fun to keep around for this reason.

+also this document will see updates as this legacy node gets refactored and maintained.

 ## :#storypoint-5 introduction

 welcome to the CLI client. if you are reading this you may also enjoy